Utility player: American football

-In the National Football League, Bill Belichick of the New England Patriots uses the utility player frequently.
-Belichick has used his linebackers, including Bryan Cox and Mike Vrabel, as H-backs on offense, and Belichick has doubled his wide receivers (e.g. Troy Brown and Randy Moss) as cornerbacks and safeties.
-Arizona Cardinals defensive end J. J. Watt has also been utilized in multiple positions.
+In the National Football League, former coach Bill Belichick frequently used utility players during his time with the New England Patriots.
+Belichick had used his linebackers, including Bryan Cox and Mike Vrabel, as H-backs on offense, and Belichick doubled his wide receivers (e.g. Troy Brown and Randy Moss) as cornerbacks and safeties.
+Former Arizona Cardinals and Houston Texans defensive end J. J. Watt had also been utilized in multiple positions.
 Watt lined up at tight end in special goal-line packages in 2014, catching three touchdown passes.
 The 6' 5" Watt played tight end in high school and his first year of college at Central Michigan before becoming a full-time defensive player.
 Likewise, Buffalo Bills defensive tackle Kyle Williams played sparingly as a fullback in the last two years of his career, catching a pass, rushing for a touchdown, and blocking for another.
 William "The Refrigerator" Perry, a defensive tackle for the Chicago Bears, famously played as a fullback to score a touchdown in Super Bowl XX.

 The tackle eligible is a special form of utility player.
 Examples of those who used this play notably include Jason Peters, Warren Sapp, Jumbo Elliott, Mitch Frerotte, Anthony Muñoz, Joe Staley, and Donald Penn.
 In such a situation, a player who is lined up in the offensive tackle position is eligible to catch a forward pass.
 Another example of a type of utility player is the halfback option play, in which a running back performs the passing duties of a quarterback.
-Walter Payton, LaDainian Tomlinson, and, most recently, Ronnie Brown have used this play multiple times, and this type of play has spawned an entire offensive scheme.
-Note that generally, a player who plays one regular position as well as special teams is usually not considered a utility player, nor are hybrid running back/wide receivers such as Reggie Bush; only those who play two distinct offensive and/or defensive positions are considered such, as are those who play an offensive or defensive position and in addition kick or punt.
+Walter Payton, LaDainian Tomlinson, and, most recently, Derrick Henry have used this play multiple times, and this type of play has spawned an entire offensive scheme.
+Generally, a player who plays one regular position as well as special teams is usually not considered a utility player, nor are hybrid running back/wide receivers such as Reggie Bush.
+Only those who play two distinct offensive and/or defensive positions are considered such, as are those who play an offensive or defensive position and in addition kick or punt.